Dude036/DungeonMasterTools/README.md

 | test_scripts.py    | Unit Tests to verify all things are working correctly. |
 | town_generator.py  | Generate a Sample town. |
 | treasure.py        | Generate solely the treasure from a monster based on CR or on the name of the Monster. |

+### Contributing

+If you're interesting in contributing to this repository, I'm currently trying to get a character generator fully flushed out.
+I need to get all the data HTML friendly for basically all the classes in both Pathfinder and D&D 5e.
+The files that need those are `5e_class_feats.json` and `pathfinder_class_feats.json`.

+The next big task is to get settings files setup for generating things for D&D and Pathfinder.
+D&D doesn't have canon rules for weapon creation, so that may be a little difficult to determine the best course of action.

+I would also like to refactor some code, so `stores.py` isn't so bloated.